mikattack/mlog/README.md

 # mauth

-A wrapper around the excellent standard Go logging library, `mauth` satisfies my logging preferences in ways that no other package quite has:
+A wrapper around the excellent standard Go logging library, `mlog` satisfies my logging preferences in ways that no other package quite has.
+It provides:

 - Logging levels
-- Allow easy control of where messages are logged to
+- Easy control of where messages are logged to
-- Allow easy control of what levels are logged
+- Easy control of what levels are logged
-- Not require any configuration or initialization (sensible defaults)
+- No requirements for configuration or initialization (sensible defaults)
-- Support output to multiple streams (per log level, multiple writers per level)
+- Support for output to multiple streams, customizable per logging level
+- No `fatal` or `panic` calls

-This package is based heavily on (jWalterWeatherman)[https://github.com/spf13/jWalterWeatherman], which was the closest library I knew of that met my needs.
+This library is based heavily on [jWalterWeatherman](https://github.com/spf13/jWalterWeatherman), which was the closest library I'd found that met my needs.

+Additionally, while this library supports logging to any destination, if that destination is `syslog` then you're better off using Go's `log/syslog` package.

 # Usage

 No initialization or configuration is necessary.
-The library works by creating a number of loggers which correspond to the following logging levels:
+The library works by creating a number of loggers which correspond to the following logging levels: `TRACE`, `DEBUG `, `INFO `, `WARN `, `ERROR`, `CRITICAL`, and `FATAL`.

-- TRACE
-- DEBUG
-- INFO
-- WARN
-- ERROR
-- CRITICAL
-- FATAL

-These loggers are based on the standard `log` library and operate much the same way:
+These loggers are very basic, offering only `Println` and `Printf`:

 ```
 import "gitlab.com/mikattack/mlog"